Conn's: History

 By the 2000s the chain, historically based in Beaumont, expanded.

 Conn's, Inc. became a publicly traded company on November 25, 2003, when it sold 4.6 million shares in its initial public offering.
 The company's shares were traded on the NASDAQ Exchange under the symbol CONN.
 Today, in addition to appliances, electronics, furniture and mattresses, the company offers its customers service, distribution, financing, insurance, and other related services.

 In December 2023, Conn's acquired Badcock Home Furniture & More from the Franchise Group, bringing the overall store count to around 500 stores from both brands.

 In July 2024, Conn's warned that it may file for Chapter 11 bankruptcy protection within the coming weeks, blaming inflation, and a decline in sales as part of the decision.
 The company also blamed its purchase in Badcock as a result of mass losses and struggles.
 On July 23, 2024, Conn's announced that it would close up to 106 stores across the Conn's and Badcock brands.
 71 Conn's stores and 35 Badcock stores are set to close by the end of summer 2024.
 That same day, Conn's filed for Chapter 11 bankruptcy protection in Texas, listing assets and liabilities of between $1 billion to $10 billion.
 The next day, on July 24, 2024, it was reported that Conn's was in the process of winding down and closing all of its nearly 600 Conn's and Badcock locations, with liquidation sales expected to be complete by October 31, 2024.
 On August 1, 2024, Conn's received a notice from Nasdaq, stating that their stock will be delisted from the Nasdaq on August 6, 2024.

-Shortly before October 31, 2024, most stores were permanently closed, however, some stores and locations still operate in Tennessee.
+Shortly before October 31, 2024, all Conn’s and Badcock stores were permanently closed.